thegetty/getty-jsonld-sparql-patterns/README.md

 >>>
 ```

-For convenience, the pattern sets work well with `lodgatewayclient.LODGatewayClient`s:
+For convenience, the pattern sets work well with `lodgatewayclient.LODGatewayClient` instances:

 ```
 >>> from lodgatewayclient import LODGatewayClient